arsheelabbas9/aagahi/README.md

 1. **Identity Gatekeeper** — Register a new user profile natively as a Citizen, Warden, or Shopkeeper.
 2. **Spatial Dashboard** — View active hazards on the interactive, hardware-accelerated map.
-3. **Safe Routing** — Tap "Navigate" on the map to generate paths that dynamically evade known hazard epicenters using the custom routing algorithm.
-4. **AI Optical Scanner** — From the home dashboard, tap "Optical Scanner" and point your camera at a physical room to test the Groq Qwen 3.6 AI Vision pipeline in real time.
+3. **AI Optical Scanner** — From the home dashboard, tap "Optical Scanner" and point your camera at a physical room to test the Groq Qwen 3.6 AI Vision pipeline in real time.

 ---